What Are The World’s Best Luxury Hotel Brands?

 5. Six Senses

-Six Senses was acquired by IHG back in 2019, though the resorts are only very slowly being integrated into the IHG One Rewards portfolio (hopefully I can eventually put Six Senses under the “points” section of these lists).
+Six Senses was acquired by IHG back in 2019, though the resorts are only slowly being integrated into the IHG One Rewards portfolio.
+While some of the properties are bookable with points, others aren’t, so consistency is really lacking.

-There’s a lot to love about Six Senses, as the group is opening hotels in all kinds of awesome remote destinations where other hotel groups wouldn’t even try.
-In many ways Six Senses’ current expansion reminds me of what Aman used to be.
+There’s a lot to love about Six Senses, as the group is opening hotels both in major cities where you’ll find other popular hotel groups, and in some cool, remote locations.
+In many ways, Six Senses’ current expansion reminds me of what Aman used to be.
 The brand is also all about nature, and in general that’s something I love.

-If there were a downside to the brand, it’s that I personally don’t love the decor.
+If there were a downside to the brand, it’s that I personally don’t love the decor, at least at some of the properties.
 It feels a bit too Flintstones-esque to me.
 But that’s a small price to pay for the places Six Senses has properties.

 If you’re booking a stay at a Six Senses, I’d recommend doing so through the Virtuoso program, so you can receive perks like complimentary breakfast, a hotel credit, a room upgrade, and more.